Cinderblook/cinderblook.github.io/content/blog/K3S-Highly-Available-Rancher.md

 4. (Optional) Setup management from dev machine (Controller)
 5. Setup Rancher as a container within the cluster

-**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/tacklebox/tree/main/Kubernetes/k3s-HACluster-Rancher) at the repository!**
+**Check out all of the configuration files on [GitHub (k3s-HACluster-Rancher)](https://github.com/Cinderblook/tacklebox/tree/main/Kubernetes/k3s-HACluster-Rancher) at the repository!**

 # Prerequisites
 - Have a dedicated Docker host virtual machine, preferrably linux